MIPS/gcc/gcc/config/rs6000/predicates.md

   return c == -lsb;
 })

-;; Return 1 if the operand is a constant that is a PowerPC64 mask (no more ;; than one 1->0 or 0->1 transitions).
-Reject all zeros, since zero ;; should have been optimized away and confuses the making of MB and ME.
+;; Return 1 if the operand is a constant that is a PowerPC64 mask ;; suitable for use with rldicl or rldicr (no more than one 1->0 or 0->1 ;; transition).
+Reject all zeros, since zero should have been ;; optimized away and confuses the making of MB and ME.
 (define_predicate "mask64_operand"
   (match_code "const_int")
 {